Invertibility preserving linear maps on the semi-simple Banach algebras: Abstract

 \section{Abstract}

-In this paper, we show that the essentiality of the scole of an ideal $\cal{B}$ of the semi-simple Banach algebra $\cal{A}$ implies that any invertibility preserving isomorphism $\phi: {\cal{A}}\rightarrow{\cal{A}}$ is a Jordan homomorphism.
-Specially if, the unitary semi-simple Banach algebra $\cal{A}$ has an essential minimal ideal then $\phi\mid_{soc({\cal{A}})}$ is a Jordan homomorphism.
+In this paper, we show that the essentiality of the scole of an ideal $\cal{B}$ in a semi-simple Banach algebra $\cal{A}$ implies that any invertibility preserving isomorphism $\phi: {\cal{A}}\rightarrow{\cal{A}}$ is a Jordan homomorphism.
+Specially if, the unitary semi-simple Banach algebra $\cal{A}$ has an essential minimal ideal then $\phi\mid_{soc({\cal{A}})}$ is a Jordan homomorphism.\\